JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 If you are a developer, you will, by definition, be modifying the code.
 And, if you are a legitimate *JEDI Master*, you will be following the :ref:`gitflowapp-top` workflow.
 So, you will have created a feature (or bugfix) branch on your local computer where you are implementing your changes.

 For illustration, let's say we created a feature branch of ufo called :code:`feature/newstuff`, which exists on your local system.
 Now we want to tell :code:`ecbuild` to use this branch to compile the bundle instead of some other remote branch on GitHub.
-To achieve this, we would change the appropriate line in the CMakeLists.txt file to point to the correct branch and we would remove the :code:`UPDATE` argument:
+To achieve this, we would change the appropriate line in the :code:`CMakeLists.txt` file to point to the correct branch and we would remove the :code:`UPDATE` argument:

 .. code-block:: cmake

-   ecbuild_bundle( PROJECT ufo GIT "<JEDI_ROOT>/fv3-bundle/ufo" BRANCH feature/newstuff )
+   ecbuild_bundle( PROJECT ufo GIT "<JEDI_ROOT>/jedi-bundle/ufo" BRANCH feature/newstuff )

 This may be all you need to know about :code:`ecbuild_bundle()` but other options are available.
 For example, if you would like to fetch a particular release of a remote GitHub repository you can do this: